Information for Affiliates

 J-PAL has a centralized system for helping affiliates hire research associates and project managers.
-J-PAL hosts an annual recruitment drive November-January each year, though affiliates may post jobs to the system any time and can browse our applicant database.
+We host an annual recruitment drive November-January each year, though affiliates may post jobs to the system any time and can browse our applicant database.
 In addition, J-PAL's regional offices support the recruitment of local RAs and research staff throughout the year.

 Research staff training